rlevchenko/powershell-dsc-ad/README.md

 ## Please note

 - All-in-one : one file to configure a forest with two DCs
-- first. cr : custom resource with PowerShell DSC script to configure root DC
+- firstdc. cr : custom resource with PowerShell DSC script to configure root DC
-- second.cr : custom resource with PowerShell DSC script to add the second DC
+- seconddc.cr : custom resource with PowerShell DSC script to add the second DC
 - Written, tested and verified in far 2016.
 Should work with later WS though.